kylephillips/wp-nested-pages/readme.txt

 = What are those dots in my page rows? =
 If you have WordPress SEO by Yoast installed, your page score indicators are shown along with the pages.

+= Can I show the thumbnail in the tree view? =
+As of version 1.6, yes.
+Visit Settings > Nested Pages > Post Types to configure thumbnail settings for each post type.
+Filters are also available for customizing the images displayed.

 == Screenshots ==